changm/SilkDocs/silk.md

 3. The **CompositorVsyncDispatcher** will notify the **Compositor** that a vsync has occured.
 4. The **RefreshTimerVsyncDispatcher** will then notify the Chrome **RefreshTimer** that a vsync has occured.
 5. The **RefreshTimerVsyncDispatcher** will send IPC messages to all content processes to tick their respective active **RefreshTimer**.
-6. The **Compositor** composites on the *Compositor Thread*, then dispatches input events after a composite.
+6. The **Compositor** dispatches input events on the *Compositor Thread*, then composites.
 7. The **RefreshDriver** paints on the *Main Thread*.

-The implementation broken into the following sections and will reference this figure.
+The implementation is broken into the following sections and will reference this figure.
 Note that **Objects** are bold fonts while *Threads* are italicized.

 <img src="architecture.png" width="900px" height="630px" />

 #Hardware Vsync
 Hardware vsync events from (1), occur on a specific **Display** Object.
-The **Display** object manages and is responsible for enabling / disabling vsync on a per connected display basis.
+The **Display** object is responsible for enabling / disabling vsync on a per connected display basis.
 For example, if two monitors are connected, two **Display** objects will be created, each listening to vsync events for their respective displays.
-We require one **Display** object per monitor as each monitor may have different vsync rates or timers.
+We require one **Display** object per monitor as each monitor may have different vsync rates.
 As a fallback solution, we have one global **Display** object that can synchronize across all connected displays.
 The global **Display** is useful if a window is positioned halfway between the two monitors.
 Each platform will have to implement a specific **Display** object to hook and listen to vsync events.
 As of this writing, both Firefox OS and OS X create their own hardware specific *Hardware Vsync Thread* that executes after a vsync has occured.
 OS X creates one *Hardware Vsync Thread* per **CVDisplayLinkRef**.
-We create one **CVDisplayLinkRef** per **Display**, thus two **Display** objects will have two independent *Hardware Vsync Threads*.
+We do not currently support multiple displays, so we use one global **CVDisplayLinkRef** that works across all active displays.
-On Windows, we have to create a new platform *thread* that waits for DwmFlush().
+On Windows, we have to create a new platform *thread* that waits for DwmFlush(), which works across all active displays.
 Once the thread wakes up from DwmFlush(), the actual vsync timestamp is retrieved from DwmGetCompositionTimingInfo(), which is the timestamp that is actually passed into the compositor and refresh driver.

 When a vsync occurs on a **Display**, the *Hardware Vsync Thread* callback fetches all **CompositorVsyncDispatchers** associated with the **Display**.
 Each **CompositorVsyncDispatcher** is notified that a vsync has occured with the vsync's timestamp.
-It is the responsibility of the **CompositorVsyncDispatcher** to notify other components such as the **Compositor**.
+It is the responsibility of the **CompositorVsyncDispatcher** to notify the **Compositor** that is awaiting vsync notifications.
 The **Display** will then notify the associated **RefreshTimerVsyncDispatcher**, which should notify all active **RefreshDrivers** to tick.

 All **Display** objects are encapsulated in a **Vsync Source** object.